The Office of Immigrant and Refugee Affairs

 Community Engagement and Research

 The Office has already begun a community engagement process, interviewing stakeholders and convening community round tables to build awareness and inform the work of the office.
 The information we gather as we continue this process will be used to finalize our scope of work.
-In the meantime, the NCR department will lead on the ongoing immigration work for the City, including on topics relating to municipal ID and DACA.
 So far, NCR has engaged the community through:

 East African Community Specialist Abdirashid hosting his Somali-language radio show.